zextras/tech-doc/source/suite/videoserver.rst

       -  The mailbox server will establish a WebSocket on port 8188 (TCP) to communicate with the Video Server

-      -  Clients will use a random UDP port between 20000 and 40000
+      -  Clients will use a random UDP port between 20000 and 40000 on the public IP of the |vs|

 .. warning::